 Launched in October of 2016, Presa House is a D.I.Y. artist-run gallery that hosts monthly art exhibitions with a commitment to provide space for emerging and mid-career artists to experiment freely, express innovative ideas, and engage with a diverse audience.
-Presa House is an event-driven gallery that promotes an eclectic range of local, national, and international artists.
+Presa House is an event-driven gallery that promotes an eclectic range of regional, national, and international artists.

 Presa House makes a concerted effort to be inclusive and non-discriminatory to ensure an accurate representation of the cultural diversity and social fabric of San Antonio.
-As a well-established venue, Presa House feels a responsibility in the current political climate to give voice to Latinx artists, not only in San Antonio, where the population is 63.2% Hispanic or Latinx but across the South Texas/Rio Grande region and Mexico.
+Presa House feels a responsibility in the current political climate as a well-established venue to give voice to Latinx artists, not only in San Antonio, where the population is 63.2% Hispanic or Latinx but across the South Texas/Rio Grande region and Mexico.